ioBroker/ioBroker.ping/README.md

 * (bluefox) add tests

 ### 0.1.3 (2015-01-26)
-* (bluefox) Fixed the error if configuration changed
+* (bluefox) Fixed the error if the configuration changed

 ### 0.1.2 (2015-01-14)
 * (bluefox) Fixed the configuration page